ReverseApple/gxpc/README.md

 * `gxpc -i local -f /bin/cat /tmp/somefile` - without some specific flags to the spawned binary
 * `gxpc -i local -f /path/to/binary -- -a -b "TEST"` - with some specific flags to the spawned binary

+Additionally, you can filter on connection names or PIDs, if you pass both filters (name and PID), it will take only name.
+`--whitelist` and `--whitelistp` along with the `--blacklist` and `--blacklistp` accepts the list, such as `--blacklistp "89,32,41"` which will blacklist the ports 89, 32 and 41.

 ![Running gxpc](running.png)